Justice Carol W. Hunstein

 She is the former chair of the Georgia Commission on Access and Fairness, which was charged with implementing the recommendations of the Commission on Gender Bias and the Commission on Racial and Ethnic Bias.
 She also chaired the Georgia Commission on Interpreters and the Unauthorized Practice of Law Committee. .
 She is a member of the American Bar Associationís Public Perceptions Committee, the Bleckley Inn of Court, and has served as liaison to the Chief Justice's Commission on Professionalism since 1992.

 In the course of her career, she has received many honors including an honorary LLD from Stetson University College of Law, a commendation for outstanding service from the Georgia General Assembly, the Emory University Legal Association for Women Students' Public Service Award, the DeKalb County Women's Network "Women Who Have Made a Difference" Award, the Joseph T. Tuggle Professionalism Award and, in 1999, the American Bar Association Commission on Women in the Profession's Margaret Brent Award.
 Florida Atlantic University has inducted her into its Hall of Fame.
 She recently received the Commitment to Equality Award from the State Bar of Georgia Committee on Women and Minorities in the Profession.

-In addition to her judicial duties, Justice Hunstein frequently serves as an adjunct professor at Emory University School of Law.
-She has three children, John F. Abate, Krista Hunstein and Gabrielle Hunstein, and one grandson, Johnny Abate, and a granddaughter, Jovie Lynn Hedges.
+Justice Hunstein has three children: John F. Abate, Krista Hunstein and Gabrielle Hunstein, one grandson, Johnny Abate, and a granddaughter, Jovie Lynn Hedges.